TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 #### Example Usage
 ```
 Hello,
-The organisation registration request has been rejected.
+The organization registration request has been rejected.
 Thanks,
 The team
 ```

-### Organisation Request
+### Organization Request

 **Template Path**: `themes/default/mailers/organisation_request.tmpl`

-This template is used for notifying administrators about new organisation creation requests.
+This template is used for notifying administrators about new organization creation requests.

 #### Available Objects

 - `{{ .user }}`: Returns the user who made the request.
-- `{{ .organisationName }}`: Returns the new organisation name.
+- `{{ .organisationName }}`: Returns the new organization name.

 ### User Attributes